kudy01/Airbnb-user-statistics/README.md

 # Airbnb-user-statistics
-This program takes the URL of a particular airbnb user from melbourne, and displays the total number of reviews of the user.
+This program takes the URL of a particular airbnb user from melbourne, and displays the total number of reviews of the user as well his ranking.

 In order to run the file, download anaconda navigator, then launch JupyterLab.
 Download the file into your desktop or upload it directly from the Github repo into JupyterLab.
 After loading the file into JupyterLab just restart the Kernel in and the enter the URL of any user from AirBnb (eg: https://www.airbnb.com/users/show/99824610) you want to find the statistics of.
-The program then checks whether the user is a valid user or not and then displays its total reviews.
+The program then checks whether the user is a valid user or not and then displays its total reviews and the ranking of the user based on his reviews in Melbourne.
+Note: The user should only be from Melbourne.